HackThisSite/dns01cf/README.md

     *NOTE:* Wildcards are supported!
 This uses the [URLPattern API](https://developer.mozilla.org/en-US/docs/Web/API/URL_Pattern_API), however it is strongly recommended that you only use [wildcard tokens](https://developer.mozilla.org/en-US/docs/Web/API/URL_Pattern_API#wildcard_tokens) and not full regular expressions.

     *WARNING:* When using wildcards while `aud` is not defined, be careful if using wildcards in the root domain especially if you have multiple similar domains.
-For example, if an ACME client has an ACL of "foo*com" and you have domains of foobar.com and foofoo.com, *dns01cf* will choose whichever zone CloudFlare returns first and attempt to assign the DNS record to that zone.
+For example, if an ACME client has an ACL of "foo*com" and you have domains of foobar.com and foofoo.com, *dns01cf* will choose whichever zone Cloudflare returns first and attempt to assign the DNS record to that zone.

    `aud`

-   * *[OPTIONAL]* A single CloudFlare Zone ID which if set will limit the ACME client to only this zone.
+   * *[OPTIONAL]* A single Cloudflare Zone ID which if set will limit the ACME client to only this zone.

-   Setting this also improves performance by removing the need for *dns01cf* to perform a CloudFlare Zone ID lookup for each ACME client call.
+   Setting this also improves performance by removing the need for *dns01cf* to perform a Cloudflare Zone ID lookup for each ACME client call.

      *NOTE:* If this is set, `sub` (if also set) must match this zone ID.
 Otherwise all domains in `acl` must match this zone ID.